eslint/github-action/README.md

 ## Branches

 * `master` - ongoing development.
 You should not use this branch in your GitHub workflows because it will not work.
 * `draft` - a draft of the next release.
 This may be unstable and also should not be used in your GitHub workflows.
+This branch is automatically created whenever code is committed to `master`.
 * `releases/v*` - branches for official releases, where the `*` is replaced with a version number.